Anyone know of a class action lawsuit on this?

 Q5.
 What should I tell a customer who experiences loss of steering assist after the recall has been performed?

 The modules were reprogrammed to prevent sudden loss of steering assist while driving in the event of a torque sensor fault.
 Customers should be advised that the replacement of the steering column or torque sensor is at their expense.

-Review about: 2010 Ford Mercury Mariner Car.
+Product or Service Mentioned: 2010 Ford Mercury Mariner Car.

 Reason of review: Bad quality.